1930s/purescript-games/README.md

 # `purescript-games`

-A little toy project for making board games with purescript.
-A fun excuse to play with some type level programming.
+A little toy project for implementing board games with purescript.

+Mostly an excuse to play with type level programming.

 Inspired by: